Kraisie/RoleWatcher/README.md

   on how to find your Discord guild ID.
 If you do not specify the guild ID the bot will use the ID of the guild you wrote the command in.
 * `permission`: The name of the permission you want to update.
 You can control the following permissions
   * `read`: Activates the read permission of the guild, so it can request data for users.
   * `write`: Activates the write permission of the guild, so it can add, delete and change data for users.
   * `sync`: Activates role synchronisation between forum and Discord for that guild.
-    * `autkick`: Activates automatic kicking of users that are not linked to a forum account.
+  * `autokick`: Activates automatic kicking of users that are not linked to a forum account after a set delay.
 * `state`: Can be `true` or `false`.
 If you do not specify the state it will choose `false` and thus disable the given permission for the guild.

+### Accessing and updating any other data

+If you have basic knowledge of SQL you can use the H2 shell to access any saved data or even update some data by hand.
+Due to the integration into the bot you can only access the database while the bot is not running!
+Only way to access the database while the bot is running is to use the developer profile; **THAT PROFILE WILL WIPE YOUR DATABASE ON EACH RESTART SO DO NOT USE IT OUTSIDE OF DEVELOPMENT!!!** \
+Please do not play around in the database if you do not know what you are doing!
+Almost everything can be controlled with Discord commands or by using th features described in this README.
+There is no need to touch the database at all.

 ## Credits